RoboCup-SSL/ssl-refbox/README.txt

 The code is pretty simple. main contains the GUI relevant software.
-Gamecontrol has the code to keep track of events, interfaces to serial, and logs all events to a file.
-The commands and baud rate are listed in commands.h.
+Gamecontrol has the code to keep track of events, interfaces to UDP, and logs all events to a file.
+The commands are listed in commands.h.
 Finally referee.conf is the configuration file for game times, and number of timeouts.